 Stallman personally developed a number of widely used software components of the GNU system: the GNU Compiler Collection, the GNU symbolic debugger (gdb), GNU Emacs, and various others.

 The GNU/Linux system, which is a variant of GNU that also contains the kernel Linux developed by Linus Torvalds, is used in tens or hundreds of millions of computers.
 Alas, people often call the system "Linux", giving the GNU Project none of the credit.Their versions of GNU/Linux often disregard the ideas of freedom which make free software important, and even include nonfree software in those systems.

 In 1999, Stallman called for development of a free on-line encyclopedia through inviting the public to contribute articles.
 This idea helped inspire Wikipedia.

-Stallman is officially a Visiting Scientist at MIT from 1991 (approximately) to 2019.
+Stallman was a Visiting Scientist at MIT from 1991 (approximately) to 2019.

 Free Software, Free Society is Stallman's book of essays.
 His semiautobiography, Free as in Freedom, provides further biographical information.